mpi77/AsteriskAdmin/README.md

 - Asterisk PBX with realtime configuration
 - database server (it is written for MySQL, recommended MySQL 5.6 and above)
-- web server with PHP support (recommended Apache 2.2 and above and PHP 5.4 and above)
+- Apache web server with mod_rewrite (recommended Apache 2.2 and above)
+- PHP 5.4 and above

 ## Install ##

 - create database from scripts in ./sql directory
 - copy all files to webroot directory
 - modify ./app/Config.class.php to your values
+- modify constant ASTERISK_VOICEMAIL_PATH in ./app/controller/VoicemailController.class.php

 ## License ##